-Intramural and club sport activities also use the stadium and it is open year round for public use.
+Intramural and club sport activities also use the stadium.

 The stadium is surrounded by the University Center on the west side and eating cafes on the south side, including the Carnegie Mellon Cafe constructed in 2006 and the Tartans Pavilion completed in the fall of 2007.
 The 4,100 square foot Tartans Pavilion is located on the plaza between the resident hall and the stadium with glass garage doors to be opened or closed depending on weather and includes a wood-fired brick grill and oven for pizza and hoagies with seating for about 100.